FIRST-Tech-Challenge/FtcRobotController/README.md

   modifies bulk caching semantics to allow for cache-preserving MANUAL/AUTO transitions.
 * Improves performance when REV 2M distance sensor is unplugged
 * Improves readability of Toast messages on certain devices
-* Allows a Driver Station to connect to a Robot Controller after another has disconnected
+* Allows a Driver Station to connect to a org.firstinspires.ftc.teamcode.Robot Controller after another has disconnected
 * Improves generation of fake serial numbers for UVC cameras which do not provide a real serial number
     * Previously some devices would assign such cameras a serial of `0:0` and fail to open and start streaming
 	* Fixes [ftc_app issue #638](https://github.com/ftctechnh/ftc_app/issues/638).